plentymarkets/docs-raw/plentyInterface/Order.md

 ### CouponCodeValidationItem<a name="order_models_couponcodevalidationitem"></a>

-The CouponCodeValidationItem model contains all item data needed for validating a coupon.
+The CouponCodeValidationItem model contains all item data needed for validating whether the coupon can be redeemed for these items or not.

 #### Namespace